Colorectal cancer is a common cancer that can be detected and treated early. Early treatment increases the chances of

-Colorectal cancer can be diagnosed using different methods, including the most common one: the colonoscopy.
-This procedure consists of inserting a tubular instrument equipped with a camera in the rectum that provides images of the inside of the colon to detect any anomalies, such as polyps or abnormal lesions.
+Colorectal cancer can be diagnosed using different methods, the most commonly known of which is a colonoscopy.
+This procedure consists of inserting a tube with a camera through the rectum to examine the inside of the colon and detect the presence of abnormalities, such as polyps or abnormal lesions.

-During a colonoscopy, it is possible to do a biopsy, in other words, to remove tissue from the intestinal or rectal lining for future analysis.
+During a colonoscopy, a biopsy can be taken of tissue from the intestinal or rectal wall for analysis.

 There are various screening tests for colorectal cancer.
-Screening is intended to detect colorectal cancer early in order to start treatment quickly.
-In Quebec, after the age of 50, it is recommended to pass a test that involves the analysis of stool every two years.
-This test aims to detect the presence of blood in the stool.
-This observation alone is not enough to make a diagnosis, but it warrants further investigation using another method: a colonoscopy.
+The purpose of screening is to detect colorectal cancer early so that it can be treatment quickly.
+In Quebec, after the age of 50, it is recommended to undergo a test that involves a stool analysis every two years.

-For individuals who are particularly at risk, screening methods must be considered before the age of 50.
-The doctor determines the screening method to be used and the appropriate frequency, according to the person’s specific situation.
+For people at particular risk, screening should be considered before age 50.
+The doctor will determine the appropriate screening method and frequency based on the individual's specific situation.

-Ask your doctor to provide information on screening measures, and ask if you should pass certain tests in view of your personal risk assessment.
+Ask your doctor about screening and whether you should be tested based on your personal risk assessment.

-Colorectal cancer usually progresses slowly and rather predictably.
-A person can be affected by it for years without knowing it, especially if he/she has no symptoms.
+Colorectal cancer usually progresses slowly and in a fairly predictably way.
+A person can have it for years without knowing it, especially if they have no symptoms.

 The chances of recovery are increased when it is diagnosed in the early stages, which is why early detection is so important.
-The treatment is more effective if the disease has not spread outside the colon.
+Treatment is more effective if the disease has not spread outside the colon.

-The treatment of colorectal cancer can involve various measures, including the following:
+Treatment for colorectal cancer can involve various measures, including:

-The treatment plan depends on several factors: age, medical history and health, type, location, stage and extent of the disease, whether or not there are metastases, etc. It calls upon the expertise of a specialized care team in the management of this type of cancer.
+The treatment plan depends on several factors, including the person’s age, medical history and health, the type, location, stage and extent of the disease, and the presence of metastases, etc. It involves the expertise of a care team that specializes in the management of this type of cancer.